Companions in a mission of justice and reconciliation

 They remind me of what it means to be a Jesuit brother, a religious called to greater humility, simplicity, and passionate service.

-Br Jasper Ong SJ from Singapore is studying Philosophy at the Ateneo de Manila University in the Philippines.
+Jasper Ong SJ is a brother from Singapore taking up interdisciplinary studies at the Ateneo de Manila University.